TopDevPros/safelock/README.md

 DeNova Safelock
 ---------------

-Syncronized locks are usually the simplest way to get safe concurrent access to a shared resource.
+Mutually exclusive locks are usually the simplest way to get safe concurrent access to a shared resource.
-But they are a bear to get right.
-Safelock makes it easy.
+But implementing the locks is a bear to get right.
 Get simple systemwide multithread, multiprocess, and multiprogram safe locks.

 Full Description